pasccom/QTestLibPlugin/README.md

 Here is a list of the current features of the plugin:
 - Allows to parse plain text (`txt`) QTestLib output
+- Allows to parse XML (`xml`) QTestLib output
+- Allows to parse Light XML (`lightxml`) QTestLib output
-- Allows to parse XML (`XML`) QTestLib output
+- Allows to parse XUinit XML (`xunitxml`) QTestLib output
 - Check beforehand if the parser may parse the test
 - Model for a QTestLib test
 - Merge models for multiple tests
 - Display the models in a QTreeView
+- Allows to run <tt>make check</tt> for projects supporting it
+- Easy test environment and arguments configuration

 INSTALLATION
 ------------